 If you’re wanting to really honor God with the time you’re using for your business, then this article is going to show you how to be a better steward of your time as a mom entrepreneur.

 Evidence that you may need to re-evaluate how you’re using your time

-And these weren’t excuses.
-They felt like they were truth.
+And these weren’t simply excuses.
+They felt like they were true.